Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 In a standard materialized view, a refresh operation reruns the entire query against the base tables and replaces the stored result.
 This default refresh behavior is fine when source data changes slowly and staleness is measured in hours.
 It breaks when the derived state is consumed by automated systems making real-time decisions — fraud velocity counters, credit exposure aggregates, session-bound eligibility checks — where "five minutes stale" means wrong.

 An incremental materialized view maintains the stored result by applying only the delta.
-When new rows are inserted into the source table, the view updates only what changed: increment the counter, adjust the sum, recompute the affected partition.
+When source data changes, the view updates only the rows of the result that depend on the change — incrementing counters, adjusting sums, recomputing only the affected output rows.
 No full rescan.
 The cost is proportional to the volume of changed data, not the entire dataset.
+Different systems implement this differently — some refresh continuously as events arrive, others apply the delta when you call `REFRESH` — but the key property is the same: cost tracks the change, not the table size.

 This distinction matters at scale.
 If your source table has 100 million rows and 50 new transactions arrive, a full refresh rereads 100 million rows.
 An incremental refresh processes only the changed data — the view is incrementally refreshed rather than rebuilt from scratch.
 Under high write throughput, the difference between these two approaches is the difference between a view that's current and a view that's perpetually catching up.